Master's Degree in Biomedicine

 CE3 – Present ethical reasoning in research

-CE4 – Training for handling experimental animals
+CE4 – Train for the handling of experimental animals

 CE5 – Study the genetic variability of species, particularly humans